UkoeHB/bevy_replicon_attributes/README.md

 #### Setup

 Add replicon to your server app.
-Most of the time you want the whitelist visibility policy.
+This crate only works with `VisibilityPolicy::All` and `VisibilityPolicy::Whitelist`.

 See [renet](https://github.com/lucaspoffo/renet) for how to set up a renet server.